mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     # When set to true player will see boss bar message indicating how long until combat mode ends
     # This only applies for pve type combat
     ShowBossBar: false
+    # When enabled we will include damage from environmental damage into mob combat timer
+    # This can include damage from cactus, magma blocks, suffocation, burning, fall damage and similar
+    IncludeEnvironment: true
+    # When enabled we will show damage numbers in a form of holograms when damaging mobs
+    ShowDamageNumbers: true
+    DamageNumbersFormat: '&c❤[damage]'
     # Prevents damage from players with god mode enabled
     # Can be bypassed with cmi.pve.godBypass permission node
     noGodDamage: false